 The workshop will be held in-person.
 Young researchers and early-career professionals are especially encouraged to apply, as the event aims to support knowledge transfer and engage the next generation of specialists in nuclear safety and structural dynamics.

 Further details regarding the programme, venue, registration process, and logistical information will be shared in the coming months.
-We invite all interested participants to save the date, to pre-register, and to follow our updates as we prepare for this important milestone in the GO-VIKING project.
+We invite all interested participants to save the date, to fill in the application form, and to follow our updates as we prepare for this important milestone in the GO-VIKING project.